hero

 ete3 ncbiquery --search <ncbi taxid> --info

-See HERE for instructions on how to install ete3.
+See HERE (opens new window) for instructions on how to install ete3.
 Note that all nodes will not be available in OrthoDB.

 If no node is given, the tool will use BUSCO auto-lineage mode to find a node.